GDP

 What GDP Actually Measures (and What It Misses)

-GDP is the total market value of all final goods and services produced within a country's borders during a specific time period — usually a year or a quarter.
-Every bakery loaf, every haircut, every new Toyota Camry off the Georgetown, Kentucky assembly line, every hour of legal counsel counts toward the total.
-U.S. GDP reached approximately $27.4 trillion in 2023.
+GDP is the total value of all finished goods and services created inside a country's borders over a particular period of time, typically a year or a quarter.
+This includes every loaf of bread from a bakery, each haircut, every Toyota Camry made at the Georgetown, Kentucky plant, and every hour of legal work.
+All of these things are included.
+In 2023, US GDP was approximately $27.4 trillion.

 The Expenditure Approach: C + I + G + NX

-Government purchases (G) includes federal, state, and local spending on goods and services — teacher salaries, military equipment, highway construction.
-Transfer payments like Social Security checks are excluded because the government receives no new good or service in return.
+Government purchases (G) are the expenses of the federal, state and local governments on actual goods and services - teachers' salaries, military hardware, and highway construction, for example.
+Social Security payments aren't included because the government doesn't receive a new product or service in exchange for the money.

-Net exports (NX) equals exports minus imports (X − M).
-Boeing selling a 787 Dreamliner to a Japanese airline adds to U.S. GDP.
-An American buying a Samsung television subtracts from it.
-The U.S. has run a trade deficit almost every year since 1976, so NX is typically negative.
+Net exports (NX) are found by subtracting imports from exports (X - M).
+When Boeing sells a 787 Dreamliner to a Japanese airline, it increases U.S. GDP, but when someone in the U.S. buys a Samsung TV, it decreases it.
+Because the U.S. has had a trade deficit (imports exceeding exports) almost every year since 1976, net exports are usually a negative number.

-This is an accounting identity, not a theory.
-Every dollar of final output gets purchased by someone, and that buyer falls into one of these four buckets.
+Therefore, GDP = C + I + G + NX.
+This is a basic accounting fact, not a theory or a forecast.
+Every dollar of final production is bought by someone, and that buyer will fall into one of these four categories.

 Nominal vs Real GDP and the GDP Deflator